philippeJeremy/Bloc-2-Analyse-exploratoire-descriptive-et-inferentielle-de-donnees/README.md

 ## Start-up

-This block starts with the .py files that will collect the data and ends with the .ipynb file for cleaning and storing the data, follow the annotations in the scrypts
+A single .ipynb file to explore and visualize data

 ## Versions
 Listez les versions ici